aetheryx/thesis/doc/perf_prov.typ

 #align(center)[#image("images/cpu-example.png")]

 While this is just one example, it clearly demonstrates the bursty utilization pattern.
-We observe that the majority of time is spent idling as the engineer works on smaller tasks, and we observe a number of larger bursts.
+We observe that the majority of time is spent idling as the engineer works on smaller tasks, and we observe a number of larger bursts when the engineer needs to compile projects to run them.

 In addition to the bursty utilization pattern, consider that Uber's CDE's are provisioned on a virtual machine holding 12 to 14 CDE deployments.
 Taking all factors into account, we understand the utilization pattern of CDE's is bursty and resources are shared between 12 deployments.
 Therefore, it is likely that individual CDE's would significantly benefit from pooled performance, as it is unlikely that a majority of the 12 deployments would be executing performance intensive tasks.